Oral-Systemic Health

 Several risk factors are shared between periodontal and systemic diseases, which further complicates the distinction between correlation and causation:

-• Poor Diet: A diet low in vital nutrients can impair the immune system and increase the susceptibility to infections, including those affecting the gums.
+- Poor Diet: A diet low in vital nutrients can impair the immune system and increase the susceptibility to infections, including those affecting the gums.
 Additionally, poor nutrition can exacerbate chronic conditions like diabetes and cardiovascular disease.
+Understanding the connection between oral-systemic health and dental implants is crucial, as maintaining optimal oral health can significantly enhance overall well-being and improve the success of implant treatments.